Garden Lovers Club

 Periwinkle

 This darling blue flowering plant makes an excellent creeping vine and is often seen running down hillsides.
 It is also referred to as creeping vinca.
 Periwinkle makes an excellent ground cover and is known as a major spreader.
-Periwinkle is often used to choke out weeds and will bloom best in an area that is partly shades.
+Periwinkle is often used to choke out weeds and will bloom best in an area that gets partial shade.

 7. Pentas